seangwright/kentico-xperience-13-style-guide/docs/guide/platform-customization.md

 the deletion process and stop if the data needs to exist for the site to function properly.

 **Why?**

+Throwing an exception after canceling the deletion event will add an event in the Event Log explaining why the object could not be deleted.
+The message of the exception will also be displayed in the Administration application for content mangers to view.

 ## Custom Providers